Kagane/Web-Application-Project/README.md

 # Web-Application-Project
+Creating a training provider management system, Skill2Go, to boost the management for online learning platforms.
+It simplifies the course enrollment for students, instructor management, and updating instructors availability for their preferred courses.
+Students can benefit from the quality courses, variety enrollment options, and obtain certificates upon completion.
+Students can also provide valuable feedback on their learning experience too.

-Contains 3 roles: student, instructor and training provider
+This project contains 3 roles: student, instructor and training provider

 ## Use Case
 ### All: